Hyson Green: On the flats

 High rise was popular then.
 People weren’t fussy back then.
 The view was beautiful.
 Absolutely beautiful.
 I loved it…for me, moving in and living there, it was the first home of my own.

-Nottingham City Council had built these high-rise and deck-access developments using major contractors, notably Wimpey and Taylor Woodrow, who built in off-the-peg schemes.
+Nottingham City Council had built these high-rise and deck-access developments using major contractors, notably George Wimpey and Taylor Woodrow, who built in off-the-peg schemes.
 The flats were accessed along 31 high-level walkways.
 There were defects in these estates, and legislative and economic changes disproportionately afflicted the communities living in council-rented accommodation.
 There was dissatisfaction with the council as landlord in this period and its repair schedules.
 By 1981, renting a council house was less than aspirational.

 1981 riots in Hyson Green

 In 1981, there were serious riots across many major cities in England, including Nottingham, on the weekend of 10–12 July.
 The main motives for the riots were related to racial tension and inner-city deprivation, together with a distrust of the police and 'authority' in general.
 The riots started on the Friday night on Radford Road in response to a significant build-up of police presence, and moved to the flats in the early hours of Saturday morning.
 On the Saturday night the riots moved to the city centre when racists from outside the town had attacked blacks under the cover of the riots.
 The fighting began as a confrontation with the police using stones and petrol bombs, with shop windows only being broken 'accidentally', but looting occurred later; the rioters were always of mixed races and ages, employed and unemployed.
 Petrol bombs were made and thrown, but an early attempt to torch the flats was successfully resisted by the residents.
 Over 100 people were arrested by the police, but only one man was charged.

 Prince Charles visited Hyson Green Flats in 1982, during a fact-finding tour of Britain's inner cities.
 'He had minimum security as he visited the walkways and drank tea and talked with the residents.
 He left in a yellow helicopter', resident Mark Watson remembers.